zenariworks/obsidian-asana-issue/docs-gen/docs/get-started/installation.md

 - Access to the folder of your Obsidian.md vault
 - Browse to the folder `.obsidian\plugins`
     - This folder may be hidden in some operating systems
-- Create the folder `obsidian-jira-issue`
+- Create the folder `obsidian-asana-issue`
-- Move the 3 downloaded files in the folder `obsidian-jira-issue`
+- Move the 3 downloaded files in the folder `obsidian-asana-issue`